- Brava Oven Review

 The interior chamber is made from stainless steel that is easy to clean.

-The only “weak” spot of the Brava are the hinges of the front door.
-One of our kids accidentally leaned on the door while trying to get a tray out of the oven, which bent the left hinge.
-The door still works but doesn’t open as smoothly as it used to.
-So don’t use excessive force when pushing down the door.
+The only “weak” spot of the Brava is the hinges on the front door.
+One of our kids accidentally leaned on the door while trying to get a tray out of the oven.
+I first thought we bent the hinge and Brava sent me a replacement.
+During the installation of the new door, I realized that only a screw had come loose and screwing it back in fixed the problem.
+Still, I recommend against using excessive force when pushing down the door.

 Maintaining the Brava oven is fairly straightforward and mostly involves rinsing the trays and pans with dish soap and a non-abrasive sponge, emptying the crumb tray, and regularly wiping down the oven with a damp cloth.